 1. Funny stories

 Funny stories have a setup that builds tension and a punchline that resolves the tension.
-The skill lies in setting up the setup, in building the tension.
+The skill lies in setting up the setup and building the tension.
 The more effective you’re in doing that, the more effective your punchline will be.

 One of the best examples of effective tension-building I’ve ever seen was in the 2005 movie Cache.
-Watch the clip from the beginning till 2 minutes 22 seconds:
+Watch the clip from the beginning to 2 minutes 22 seconds:

 2. Sarcasm and irony

 Sarcasm is saying the opposite of what’s true.
-Sarcasm and irony need to be accompanied with a sarcastic tone or facial expression (rolling eyes) for people to get it or it gets taken literally.
+Sarcasm and irony need to be accompanied by a sarcastic tone or facial expression (rolling eyes) for people to get it, or it gets taken literally.